Monday, 12 August 2024

 These are my 'trusted friends' these 'adjustable, wooden handles' are so important that all of my gravers are in them.

 I put 'marks and signs' on each handle for permanent visual identification during my setting.
-BTW, always buy a 'two-screw' handle, as the two screws keep the blade RIGID in the handle.
+BTW, always buy a 'two-screw' handle, as the two screws keep the blade TIGHT in the handle.

 If a handle has only one screw it will eventually get worn thus the handle becoming totally useless.